Steps To Understanding Federal Sentencing Guidelines

 Mandatory Minimum Sentence

-There is a mandatory minimum sentence for federal crimes – unless the defendant qualifies for a safety valve.
+There is a mandatory minimum sentence for federal crimes – unless the defendant qualifies for a safety valve or cooperation with the government.
 The five requirements to qualify for a safety valve are:

 - no one was harmed during the offense